 - Make sure you connect with your accompanist before scheduling.
 Remember, the recital is a class and class meets on Thursdays.

-- Dates to consider: Recitals will not be scheduled during finals week or on a holiday
+- Dates to consider: Recitals will not be scheduled during finals week, when classes are not in session, or on a holiday.

 Dropping or Canceling Your Recital?

 Please be aware that last-minute cancellations, postponements, and rescheduling of recitals deprive other students of legitimate opportunities to perform.
 This also places undue stress upon recital hall availability.
 Please speak with your instructor/advisor before completing the paperwork and scheduling to avoid unnecessary drops or cancellations.

 - Dropping: Dropping your recital is the same as dropping another class – except you can’t do it by yourself.
 In order to successfully drop, you must complete an Add/Drop form (found on your Portal) and submit it to the Recital Coordinator before the census date (4th week of class).

 - Canceling: You are enrolled, were scheduled a recital time, it is after census so you can’t drop, and now you can’t fulfill the recital requirements.
 What do you do?
 Cancel your recital.
 Do not consider this an out – you must have a very good reason for canceling and it must be approved by your studio instructor/advisor.